Skip to content

 └── log

-• config: all configuration files for TheHive
+• config: configuration files

 • files: files storage

-• log: TheHive application logs
+• log: application logs

 Cortex#